 • Unconventional storytelling and/or staging.

 • Devised work, design-driven work, work that interrogates how a play can be made.

 • Any element which actively interrogates mainstream assumptions on what a storefront play

 ought to look like and how it should be developed and produced.

 We’re specifically interested in theater pieces that take advantage of our theater space and our ensemble.
 Why is our 40-seat storefront an ideal space for your piece?
 How will your piece ask us to reimagine how our theater can be used?
 And how will you draw from our ensemble of actors, directors, playwrights and designers?

-2017 marks our pilot year for 4802.
+The 2019 Residency Application process will open soon.
 There will be at least one guaranteed residency available, though it is our plan to create multiple residencies in future seasons.
 This year’s project(s) will be selected through an application process that is open to all Chicago-based* theater artists. (*We define ‘Chicago-based’ as “living within a 50-mile radius of 4802 N. Milwaukee, Chicago, IL.”)

 So How Do I apply?

 An application is attached to the end of this document. .
 If your project is selected as a finalist, members of the Gift ensemble will request additional documents and set up a conversation with you.